shyouhei/data-validator/README.md

         'hoge' => 'kamakura',
         'fuga' => 1185,
     },
-};
+}

 # do validation
-params = rule.validate(iput) # raises automatically on error
+params = rule.validate(input) # raises automatically on error
 ```

-#### limitations compared to perl
+#### limitations
+- `Data::Validator` is recursive by default.
+There is no such thing like a nonrecursive validator.
 - `->with('Method')` does not make sense to us, so not supported.
+- We do distinguish arrays and hashes unlike perl.
+There also are no `->with('Sequenced')`.
 - I don't understand the actual needs of `xor`; all examples seems illustravive to me.
-Other validations like JSON Schema (cf [zigorou/perl-JSV](https://github.com/zigorou/perl-JSV)) do not have this.
-This can negatively impact.
+Other validators like JSON Schema (cf [zigorou/perl-JSV](https://github.com/zigorou/perl-JSV)) do not have this.
+This lack of understanding can negatively impact.
 - I don't understand why @gfx thinks it's fast.